7 tips to improve your client onboarding process

 4. Gather client data

-You may wish to create a dedicated checklist for the data you require in order to comply with regulations and get them set up as a client.
+You might want to create a dedicated checklist for the data you need to comply with regulations and get them set up as a client.
 This could include information such as:

 - Details of your main point of contact